justindomke/pangolin/README.md

     get_samples()`.)
 However, in keeping with being *unopinionated*, there's nothing stopping you from writing an inference method that works in a different way including being mutable.
+* **Follow existing conventions.** Wherever possible, we borrow syntax from our favorite libraries:
+  * Distribution names and arguments are borrowed from Stan.
+  * Random variables are (with great effort) indexed exactly as in NumPy (including full support for advanced indexing with slices and multi-dimensional indices, etc.)
+  * For array-valued random variables, the `@` matrix-multiplication operator behaves exactly as in NumPy.
+  * Array operations also behave as in NumPy.
+For example if `x` is a random variable with `x.shape=(7,2)` you can do `y=pangolin.sum(x,axis=1)` to get a new random variable with `y.shape=(7,)`.
+(Currently only few operations are supported)
+  * Random variables can be placed in PyTrees and manipulated as in Jax.
+  * `pangolin.vmap` has exactly the same syntax as `jax.vmap`.

 At the moment, we **do not advise** trying to use this code.
 However, an earlier version of Pangolin is available and based on much the same ideas, except only